etwk/blog/content/lists/books.md

 ### Stacey Abrams
 - [ ] Rogue Justice: A Thriller #politics

+### Richard Dawkins
+- [ ] The Genetic Book of the Dead: A Darwinian Reverie #must
+- [ ] The Magic of Reality: How We Know What's Really True

 ### Richard Pipes
 - [ ] Russia Under the Bolshevik Regime #must
 - [ ] A Concise History of the Russian Revolution
 - [ ] Communism: A History
+- [ ] Property and Freedom

 ### Stephen King
 - [ ] Night Shift #must